 FAS faculty member Claire Bowern is writing

-"I was able to finish my book during research leave, thanks in part to the coaching sessions and editorial support funded by the SAL2 program."
+"I was able to finish my book during research leave, thanks in part to the coaching sessions funded by the SAL2 program."

 Harkness Tower Clock